If you follow a vegetarian/vegan diet, you probably know how to make black beans from scratch. And if you don’t, you should.

 There’s an entire populations that live off the stuff (it’s the breakfast staple in Guatemala) and if you ever run out of money or fancy vegan foods, then what are you gonna do?

-Oh, and about the stinky stuff… you know, “the more ya eat, the more ya fart,” if you give your beans a soak in warm water mixed with a couple tablespoons of apple cider vinegar the night before you eat them, you will experience considerably less flatuence (the releasing of gas).
+Oh, and about the stinky stuff… you know, “the more ya eat, the more ya fart,” if you give your beans a soak in water the night before you eat them and then pressure cook them, you will experience pretty much no flatulence… the releasing of gas, that is.

 Please enjoy this overlooked yet quintessential vegetarian staple.